Japan Industrial Partners-led group looking to buy Toshiba for $19 bln -Kyodo

-TOKYO, Oct 12 (Reuters) - The consortium of Japanese firms led by Japan Industrial Partners is looking to buy Toshiba Corp 6502.T for 2.8 trillion yen ($19.13 billion), Kyodo reported on Wednesday.
+TOKYO, Oct 12 (Reuters) - The consortium of mostly domestic firms led by Japan Industrial Partners (JIP) is looking to buy Toshiba Corp 6502.T for 2.8 trillion yen ($19.13 billion), Kyodo reported on Wednesday citing unnamed sources.

-The group, which is expected to include Chubu Electric Power Co 9502.T, received the right of first refusal in its bid for the Japanese conglomerate, the Nikkei business daily reported on Tuesday.
+The group, which includes Chubu Electric Power Co 9502.T, received the right of first refusal in its bid for the Japanese conglomerate, the Nikkei business daily reported on Tuesday.

+The reported acquisition price marks a premium of about 26% from Toshiba's current market value of 2.22 trillion yen.

+JIP's consortium will put up about 1 trillion yen and likely borrow the rest from financial institutions, Kyodo reported.
+It said the price could still change depending on Toshiba's share price and valuation premium.

 ($1 = 146.3600 yen)